drillkicker/wavmatchsynthesis/README.md

 # Usage
 This script depends on librosa.
 I recommend creating a venv in a dedicated folder to avoid risking your OS.
 The window size must be specified when the code is executed.
 Any value will be accepted but I strongly recommend any power of two equal to or greater than 128.
 Smaller window sizes will use more RAM, especially for longer files.

-`python wavmatchsynthesisstereo.py file1.wav file2.wav window-size-in-samples output-file`
+`python wavmatchsynthesisstereo.py file1.wav file2.wav window-size-in-samples output.wav`